Thurstaston: Geography

 Thurstaston is notable for the large areas of parkland and heathland.
 Thurstaston Common is a Site of Special Scientific Interest (SSSI) and a local nature reserve.
 Nearby is Thurstaston Hill, a 298 ft Triassic sandstone ridge and one of the highest points on the Wirral.
 On the eastern side of the hill is Thorstone Rock, a large sandstone mound which was reputed, in early times, to have been thrown by the Norse god Thor.
 The offices and a visitor centre of Wirral Country Park are near the site of Thurstaston railway station.
 The former trackbed of part of the Birkenhead Railway has been converted into a public footpath – the 'Wirral Way'.
 The visitor centre contains displays relevant to the local ecology.

 Governance

 Thustaston is part of the parliamentary constituency of Wirral West.
-The current Member of Parliament is Margaret Greenwood, a Labour representative, who has been the MP since 2015.
+The current Member of Parliament is Matthew Patrick, a Labour representative, who has been the MP since 2024.

 At local government level the village is within the West Kirby and Thurstaston Ward of the Metropolitan Borough of Wirral, in the metropolitan county of Merseyside.
 Thurstaston is represented on Wirral Metropolitan Borough Council by three councillors.
 The most recent local elections took place on 6 May 2021.